ARGOeu/argodoc/content/guides/compute.md

 In order for the engine to be able to connect and submit jobs successfully in a hadoop cluster, proper hadoop client configuration files must be present the installed node (`/etc/hadoop/conf/`)

-### Configuration files of ar-compute-engine
+### Configuration files of Argo-compute-engine

-With the installation of ar-compute-engine component a main configuration file is deployed in `/etc/ar-compute-engine.conf`.
+With the installation of Argo-compute-engine component a main configuration file is deployed in `/etc/Argo-compute-engine.conf`.
 In addition, a directory with supplementary secondary configuration files is created in `/etc/ar-compute/`

-##### /etc/ar-compute-engine.conf (Main configuration file)
+##### /etc/Argo-compute-engine.conf (Main configuration file)

 This file includes various global parameters used by the engine which are organized in sections, as described next: